critical thinking - covid 19 - what (may) work & why

 And I've done some more research on that.

-Now, chaga mushroom also is anti cancer, it's a huge antiviral agent.
+Now, chaga mushroom also is anti-cancer.

-Okay, the HIV virus, a protease molecule is what the viruses use to trick your cells into making more of the virus.
+Okay, the HIV virus, a protease molecule, is what the viruses use to trick your cells into making more of the virus.

-So basically viruses come into your cell, they can't replicate on their own.
+So basically, viruses come into your cell, they can't replicate on their own.

 They trick your cell through these protease molecules into replicating their DNA, not its own, not that cell's own DNA.